AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

   to be efficient and reliable, especially when applications remove any unnecessary data accesses.

+- While under development, HIP and DPC++ builds use device memory and manual data movement in place of managed memory.
+This can be more complex to code, but can yield performance gains and insights into potential optimizations.
+  For users new to GPU programming, it is recommended to first code using CUDA managed memory and then remove the managed memory when porting to AMD and Intel systems.

 - Application teams should strive to keep mesh and particle data structures on the GPU for as long as possible, minimizing movement back to the CPU.
-  This strategy lends itself to AMReX applications readily; the mesh and particle data can stay on the GPU for most subroutines except for of redistribution, communication and I/O operations.
+  This strategy lends itself to AMReX applications readily; the mesh and particle data can stay on the GPU for most subroutines except for redistribution, communication and I/O operations.

 - AMReX's GPU strategy is focused on launching GPU kernels inside AMReX's :cpp:`MFIter` and :cpp:`ParIter` loops.
 By performing GPU work within